Welcome to the A to Z of Bonsai.

 |

-Feeder ROOTS - Those finer parts of the roots which collect the nutriets from the potting medium.
+Feeder ROOTS - Those finer parts of the roots which collect the nutriets from the potting MEdium.
 Normally the fine roots at the ends of the thicker roots.

-Some planning and care must be taken in PRUNING>ROOT PRUNING to achieve the desired effect since the nebari of the bonsai tree is also a major consideration, and the main roots are also used naturally as support and anchorage for the tree.
+Some planning and care must be taken in PRUNING>ROOT PRUNING to achieve the desired effect since the NEBARI of the bonsai tree is also a major consideration, and the main roots are also used naturally as support and anchorage for the tree.

 |